CSC207-UofT/plannr/phase2/design_document.md

 ## Refactoring and Code Smells
 Continuing from phase 1, we kept classes short with good documentation to avoid code smells.
 As suggested in our feedback, we also deleted the old src directory and refactored the directory names.
-Unfortunately we could not change the Uni_life_tracker folder name to Plannr, as it caused a bunch of errors that at this stage of the project would do more harm than good and would take up time for other more valuable improvements
+Unfortunately, we could not change the Uni_life_tracker folder name to Plannr, as it caused a bunch of errors that at this stage of the project would do more harm than good and would take up time for other more valuable improvements